alix-tz/aspyre-gt/README.md

 > `Import failed because ' The alto file should contain a Description/sourceImageInformation/fileName tag for matching. '`
 - [ ] eScriptorium expects... something more? 🤷
 > `Import failed because '{'box': ['This field cannot be null.']}'`
+>>
+> to fix this issue, we switched to the ALTO schema specs developped by SCRIPTA and modified the values in the @POINTS to integers separated by space only (we removed the commas)
 - [x] (XML not conform) `<sourceImageInformation>` has to be declared before `<OCRProcessingStep>`:
 > `{"upload_file": ["Couldn't parse the given file or its validation failed: Document didn't validate.
 Element '{http://www.loc.gov/standards/alto/ns-v4#}sourceImageInformation': This element is not expected.
 Expected is one of ( {http://www.loc.gov/standards/alto/ns-v4#}OCRProcessing, {http://www.loc.gov/standards/alto/ns-v4#}Processing )., line 16"], "__all__": ["Choose one type of import."]}`
 - [x] ~~(XML not conform) `<Shape>` can't wander around in `<PrintSpace>`~~ :
 > `{"upload_file": ["Couldn't parse the given file or its validation failed: Document didn't validate.
 Element '{http://www.loc.gov/standards/alto/ns-v4#}Shape': This element is not expected.
 Expected is one of ( {http://www.loc.gov/standards/alto/ns-v4#}TextBlock, {http://www.loc.gov/standards/alto/ns-v4#}Illustration, {http://www.loc.gov/standards/alto/ns-v4#}GraphicalElement, {http://www.loc.gov/standards/alto/ns-v4#}ComposedBlock )., line 29"], "__all__": ["Choose one type of import."]}`
 - [x] (XML not conform) `<BS>.prettify()` can have surprising resulting errors:
 > `{"upload_file": ["Couldn't parse the given file or its validation failed: Document didn't validate.
 Element '{http://www.loc.gov/standards/alto/ns-v4#}MeasurementUnit': [facet 'enumeration'] The value '\n   pixel\n  ' is not an element of the set {'pixel', 'mm10', 'inch1200'}., line 4"], "__all__": ["Choose one type of import."]}`
+- [ ] (XML not conform) Let's avoid badly formulated baseline coordinates (no commas)...
+> `{"upload_file": ["Couldn't parse the given file or its validation failed: Document didn't validate.
+Element '{http://www.loc.gov/standards/alto/ns-v4#}TextLine', attribute 'BASELINE': '293,805 3099,805' is not a valid value of the atomic type 'xs:float'., line 26"], "__all__": ["Choose one type of import."]}`
+>
+> to fix this issue, we switched to the ALTO schema specs developped by SCRIPTA and kept the new values in the @POINTS as series of integers separated by space only (no commas).
+>
+> note that ALTO 4.0 and 4.1 expect only xsd:float type, aka only one value.

 ## Extrapolation of baseline coordinates
 In the ALTO XML exported from Transkribus, the baseline can be a single **y-axis** coordinate, which causes issues when the imported in eScriptorium.